ying-jc/TnpDiscovery/README.md

 Note that if the user is not running the program under the TnpDiscovery folder, the path to TnpDiscovery.py and config.txt needs to be provided.

 ## Citation
-Prediction of prokaryotic transposases from protein features with machine learning approaches.
-(Under Review)
+Wang Q, Ye J, Xu T, Zhou N, Lu Z, Ying J. Prediction of prokaryotic transposases from protein features with machine learning approaches.
+Microbial genomics 2021, 7(7).